tildeio/sync.js/README.md

 * the backend updates the canonical representation, and that affects the buffered snapshot.

 Note that this event is only triggered if the buffered snapshot actually changes.
 In the following example, this `buffer:change` would not fire.

-* The initial canonical state is
-  `{ firstName: 'Tom', lastName: 'Dale' }`
+* The initial canonical state is `{ firstName: 'Tom', lastName: 'Dale' }`
-* A local operation (`SetProperty[firstName Tom->Tim]`)
-  is applied.
-The buffered snapshot is now
+* A local operation (`SetProperties[firstName Tom->Tim]`) is applied.
+The
-  `{ firstName: 'Tim', lastName: 'Dale' }`
+  buffered snapshot is now `{ firstName: 'Tim', lastName: 'Dale' }`
 * The backend sends this update:
-  `SetProperty[firstName Tom->Thomas]`.
+  `SetProperties[firstName Tom->Thomas]`.

-After applying the local operation on top of the new canonical state, the buffered snapshot is still
-`{ firstName: 'Tim', lastName: 'Dale' }`.
+After applying the local operation on top of the new canonical state, the buffered snapshot is still `{ firstName: 'Tim', lastName: 'Dale' }`.
 As a result, `buffer:change` is not fired.

 ### lifecycle:saving

 This event is triggered when you call `save(reference)`.

 Saving a reference moves all of its buffered operations into an in-flight bucket, allowing the user to continue making local changes.

 Users of _sync.js_ are expected to persist those changes to their backend and call `saved(reference)` when their backend has acknowledged the change.

 ### lifecycle:saved

 This event is triggered when you call `saved(reference)`.

 This applies all of the operations in the in-flight bucket to the canonical snapshot.

 If the server has provided other updates in its response, they should be applied directly to the canonical snapshot using `applyToCanonical`.

-### lifecycle:clean

-This event is triggered when there are no longer any local operations in the buffer.

-This could happen because they were moved to the in-flight bucket, or because the last operation in the buffer got converted into a noop.

-### lifecycle:dirty

-This event is triggered when the first operation is added to the buffer.

 ## Extracted from Ember Data

 The idea for _sync.js_ came from our work on Ember Data, where we spent a lot of time trying to reverse engineer what exactly some particular response from the server actually meant in terms of the local models.

 We ended up making decisions for how to apply the changes on a mostly ad-hoc basis, which led to inconsistencies and an overly complex model.

-Our goal with _sync.js_ is to define a clear, comprehensible model for all stages of the lifecycle of a local reference, making it clear how to deal with server changes that happen at any point
+Our goal with _sync.js_ is to define a clear, comprehensible model for all stages of the lifecycle of a local reference, making it clear how to deal with server changes that happen at any point: when the record is totally clean, when there are local changes, when there are in-flight changes, or when there are both local and in-flight changes.